amf95/buttonEventManager/README.md

 After adding the library to your project(lib folder for PlatformIO).

-Create buttonEventManager_t instance for each event and you want to listen to per button.
+Create buttonEventManager_t instance for each event and you want to listen to per button:

 ```c++
 buttonEventManager_t button1ClickEventTracker;